elvinlai1/CryptoExchange/README.md

 2. `git clone [this repo]`
 3. Copy folder (depending on where you cloned it) into `C:\xampp\htdocs`.
 Result should be `C:\xampp\htdocs\CryptoExchange\`
 4. Head over to `localhost/phpmyadmin` on your browser to configure the database and connection privileges
-5. Copy and execute the `CryptoTraderUser.sql` file from the setup folder using the SQL Tab to create user access for our database connection
+5. Copy and execute the `CreateCryptoExchangeUser.sql` file from the setup folder using the SQL Tab to create user access for our database connection
 6. Copy and execute the `CreateCryptoExchange.sql` file to create the CryptoExchangeDatabase with values.
 7. `localhost/CryptoExchange/` should direct you to the index.